Department of Curriculum and Instruction

 An examination of cultural and linguistic diversity in classrooms.
 Explores strategies for creating the culturally inclusive classroom that values diversity and supports student success.
 Examines the use of instructional planning as a tool for motivation and classroom management.
 Includes required field experiences.
 Typically Offered: Fall, Spring and Summer.

-In this course, students will be introduced to the evolution, research, and current federal and state legal mandates of ENL education, the processes of language acquisition and development, and the role that culture plays in students' educational experiences.
+In this course, students will be introduced to the evolution, research, and current federal and state legal mandates of ESL education, the processes of language acquisition and development, and the role that culture plays in students' educational experiences.
 The students will begin to apply Language Acquisition Theory to their lesson planning, aligning their instruction to ELD and CCSSI.
+Typically Offered: Fall.

 General Education: Social and Behavioral Ways of Knowing

 This is the required foundational course for those seeking a Technology Integration Specialist Certificate.
-The course will include the BDA coaching model and application of the International Society for Technology in Education (ISTE) Standards for Coaches, Educators, and Students.
+The course will include the BDA coaching model and application of the International Society for Technology in Education (ISTE) Standards for coaches, educators, and students.
+Typically Offered: Varies.

-Explorations of research foundations focused on developing skills in consuming, synthesizing and conduction research from contemporary and diverse perspectives.
+Explorations of research foundations focused on developing skills in consuming, synthesizing, and conducting research from contemporary and diverse perspectives.

 Improvement of testing, examination, and evaluation in schools; practice in making, giving, scoring, and interpreting tests; use of results in counseling.

-There are a wide array of digital tools available to support literacy across the curriculum which offer visual aids to content, address grammar concerns, and offer ways to read text with needed support for understanding.
+There are a wide array of digital tools available to support literacy across the curriculum, which offer visual aids to content, address grammar concerns, and offer ways to read text with needed support for understanding.
 Content will include an exploration of tools to support literacy well beyond reading skills with text simplification tools, visual dictionaries, assistive technologies, and extensions.
+Typically Offered: Varies.

 This course provides an overview of theoretical issues surrounding online learning, including considerations of new technologies, socio-cultural diversity, learning theories, pedagogical approaches, and emerging trends.